It’s the season for resolutions—but soon the partying will pass and we'll have that sober conversation with ourselves:

 Thinking in terms of concrete success is important—because sooner or later, everyone realizes that their New Year's resolutions have concrete costs.
 (Very literally, in the case of people who vow to get back into the gym.)

 Whether or not fitness is your goal, the gym's example makes visible the biggest weakness of most self-improvement efforts: that they don't properly account for pain.
 Most people remember that the gym takes time—but forget that it just plain hurts to go to the gym.
 (Newcomers have it even harder, since they're more likely to be insecure while there.)

 This is part of the reason you pick your battles.
 Losing 30 pounds AND saving $5,000 AND getting promoted might all be awesome, hugely-fulfilling goals—that you're totally capable of accomplishing!
 But each one likely requires lots of effort and lots of time.
 The effort and time are worth the reward if you can focus down the goal—but if you spread yourself thin, it'll all go to waste.

-With the likeliest issues visible now, re-examine your resolution.
-If you think it's still weak in one of those ways, consider the following buffs and tests:
+Now re-examine your resolution.
+If you think it's weak in some way, consider the following:

 Figure out what you actually want.
 Test your resolution by pitting it against its competitors, the other things you might want to do.
 If you were guaranteed that only one thing would go right this year, what would you want it to be?